ISISComputingGroup/ibex_developers_manual/Transtechnik-Power-Supply.md

 ### No interlocks are displayed but power supply can't be turned on

 On this power supply, the interlock lights will go off once the interlock is *physically* cleared, but the power supply will still be in a tripped state until a reset is sent.
 There is no easy way to display this in IBEX.
 Solution: send a reset, wait for the enforced delay time, and then try to turn on again.

+### No Communication with device

+- Check address and serial port settings above
+- Check that the appropriate port(s) on the MOXA NPort are set to **RS422** mode.
+This is done via its configuration webpage.
+(Most likely to occur after replacing a MOXA NPort unit).